proxmox/proxmox-backup/docs/system-booting.rst

 ..
-TIP:: The pinning functionality works for all `Proxmox Backup`_ systems, not only those using ``proxmox-boot-tool`` to synchronize the contents of the ESPs, if your system does not use ``proxmox-boot-tool`` for synchronizing you can also skip the ``proxmox-boot-tool refresh`` call in the end.
+TIP:: The pinning functionality works for all `Proxmox Backup`_ systems, not only those using ``proxmox-boot-tool`` to synchronize the contents of the ESPs, if your system does not use ``proxmox-boot-tool`` for synchronizing, you can also skip the ``proxmox-boot-tool refresh`` call in the end.

 You can also set a kernel version to be booted on the next system boot only.
-This is for example useful to test if an updated kernel has resolved an issue, which caused you to ``pin`` a version in the first place:
+This is useful, for example, to test if an updated kernel has resolved an issue, which caused you to ``pin`` a version in the first place:

 .. code-block:: console